§ Identity Hub

 § Terminology

-- A decentralized personal and application data storage and message relay node, as defined in the DIF Identity Hub specification.
+- A decentralized personal and application data storage and message relay node, as defined in the DIF Decentralized Web Node specification.
+Users may have multiple Nodes that replicate their data between them.

 - Decentralized Identifiers